-Research Updates - (May - Aug 2019)
+Research Updates - (Sep - Dec 2019)

-Alexander Wain recently published an ICR viewpoint (‘Southeast Asia’s Forgotten Female Muslim Rulers’), an IAIS Bulletin article (‘Rethinking the Islamisation of Java’), and a short piece for the NST (‘Could Melaka have got its Name from a Tree?’).
-Forthcoming publications include a chapter covering Southeast Asia in the Oxford Handbook of Islamic Archaeology (Oxford University Press) and a translation of the Hikayat Raja Pasai’s conversion narrative with an accompanying commentary in A Sourcebook for Pre-Modern Conversion to Islam (University of California Press).
-Alexander’s ongoing research projects include an article on the Undang-Undang Melaka for the ICR and an Occasional Paper critiquing existing general theories of Islamisation.
+Alexander Wain recently published two short chapters (‘The Maritime Silk Road’ and ‘The Han Kitab’) in Islam in China: History, Spread and Culture (Islamic Book Trust), and an IAIS Bulletin article (‘Hamka and the True Meaning of Zuhd’).
+He also gave a presentation entitled ‘Islamic Civilisation in China: Its Influence on the Malay World,’ at the Forum on Islam and Civilisation in China, held at the Institute of Islamic Thought and Civilisation (ISTAC), International Islamic University of Malaysia.
+Forthcoming publications include an article on the Undang-Undang Melaka for the ICR, a chapter covering Southeast Asia in the Oxford Handbook of Islamic Archaeology (Oxford University Press) and a translation of the Hikayat Raja Pasai’s conversion narrative with an accompanying commentary in A Sourcebook for Pre-Modern Conversion to Islam (University of California Press).
+Alexander’s ongoing research projects include an Occasional Paper critiquing existing general theories of Islamisation.
 He is also preparing a monograph on the conversion of the Nusantara to Islam, to be published with a major academic publisher.